 |Rancho Del Sol||Homepage|

 Rangpur limes have the appearance of a mandarin or a tangerine on both the outside and the inside.
-Their peel is thin, semi smooth with shallow indentations.
-It clings loosely to the flesh, which at maturity is orange in color, tender, juicy, generally laden with seeds and very acidic.
-Its acidity is more comparable to a lime, which may be the reason it was adopted as a lime.
-Unlike most mandarins, Rangpur limes do not emit a sweet citrus aroma, rather more of a clean lemon lime scent.
+They are small, about the size of a lime.
+Their peel is thin, semi-smooth with shallow indentations and clings loosely to the flesh.
+At maturity the flesh is orange in color, tender, juicy, generally laden with seeds and very acidic.
+Its acidity is more comparable to a lime, which may be the reason it was referred to as a lime.
+Unlike most mandarins, Rangpur limes do not emit a sweet citrus aroma, rather more of a clean lemon-lime scent.

-The Rangpur lime is of Indian origins and has horticultural importance mostly in the Far East and South America.
-It is often used as rootstock to cultivate other citrus varieties.
+The Rangpur lime is believed to be native to India.
+It is grown throughout Southeastern Asia and Indonesia, and also grows well in Hawaii and Southern California.
+It is often used as root stock to cultivate other citrus varieties.
 It was introduced to America in the late 19th century by the Reasoner Brothers who had a nursery in Oneco, Florida.
 The Rangpur lime was just one of several non-native exotic fruits that the Reasoner Brothers would bring to American soil.

 Recipes that include Rangpur "Kona" Limes.
 One is easiest, three is harder.